Cirsium pyrenaicum (Jacq.) All.

 Bloom Time: June to July

 Cirsium pyrenaicum is a rhizomatous perennial plant that grows up to 5 feet (1.5 m) tall.
 Leaves are green, lance-shaped with spiny edges.
-The flowers are purplish and bloom in June to July.
+Flowers are purplish and appear from June to July.

 USDA hardiness zone 3a to 8b: from −40 °F (−40 °C) to 20 °F (−6.7 °C).

 How to Grow and Care

 The seeds of Cirsium can be sown in either autumn or after the last frost of spring.
 They should be sown at a depth of 0.12 inches (3 mm).
 If grown indoors first, then Cirsium takes about 2 to 3 weeks to germinate at 70 to 75 degrees Fahrenheit (21 to 24 degrees Celsius).
 The seedlings should be planted out in early spring when it is still possible to get a frost with a spacing of about 2 feet (60 cm).

 Cirsium thrives in full sun and poor, average, or reach soil that is moist but well-drained.
 Plants require little care, but deadheading limits their tendency to self-sow.
 They generally self-sow only in moderation, and unlike weedy thistles, the seedlings are easy to pull up.
 Use Thistles in mixed beds, herb gardens, or meadow-like plantings.